The Benefits of Utilizing Agricultural Machinery

 Boosts Farm Productivity for Commercialization

-Agricultural mechanization has primarily replaced subsistence farming increasing productivity and crop yields.
-In subsistence farming, farmers produce only enough food to feed themselves or their families.
-Meanwhile, mechanization has enabled commercial farmers to produce far more food for profit.
+Agricultural mechanization has primarily replaced subsistence farming, increasing productivity and crop yields.
+Mechanization has enabled commercial farmers to produce far more food for profit.

 Nullifies Effects of Labor Shortages

 In recent years, many people in rural areas have moved to cities because of more jobs.
-But this has left farms without enough workers.
+But this has left farms needing more workers.
 Farm workers are no longer required to work as hard because machines are doing some of their work.

 Makes More Space for Crops

 Using the mechanization process, we can use land more efficiently.
-Machines can make land arable that might have been unused before.
-It allows us to grow a wider variety of crops.
+Machines can make land arable and allow to grow a wider variety of crops.

 Increases Farm Income